Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Introduction

-In the case of massive scalar field in the background of a Schwarzschild-dS black hole we find that the imaginary part of these frequencies has an anomalous behaviour, i.e, the QNFs either grow or decay when the angular harmonic numbers $\ell$ increase, depending on whether the mass of the scalar field is small or large than a critical mass.
-We also find that as the value of the cosmological constant increases the value of the critical mass also increases.
-As we will discuss in the following the mass of the scalar field redefines the cosmological constant to $\Lambda_{eff}$ and at the critical value of the mass of the scalar field at which the anomalous behaviour appears, $\Lambda_{eff}$ goes to zero.
-In the case of Schwarzschild-AdS black hole background we find that we do not have an anomalous behaviour of the QNMs i.e we have a faster decay when the mass of the scalar field increases and when the angular harmonic numbers $\ell$ decrease.
-We also show that in the case of massive scalar field the pure imaginary quasinormal frequencies acquire a real part which depends on the scalar fields mass.
+In the case of a massive scalar field in the background of a Schwarzschild-dS black hole we find that the imaginary part of the photon sphere QNFs has an anomalous behaviour for a scalar field mass less than a critical mass, i.e, the absolute value of the imaginary part decay when the angular harmonic numbers $\ell$ increase; and for a scalar field mass greater than the critical mass the behavior is inverted, i.e, the longest-lived modes are always the ones with higher angular number.
+The critical mass corresponds to the value of the scalar field mass where the behavior of the decay rate of the QNMs is inverted and can be obtained from the condition $Im(\omega)_{\ell}=Im(\omega)_{\ell+1}$ in the {\it eikonal} limit, that is when $\ell \rightarrow \infty$.
+Additionally, we find that as the value of the cosmological constant increases the value of the critical mass also increases.

+On the other hand, we do not observe an anomalous decay for the dS modes.
+We also show that the dS modes can acquire a real part which depends on the scalar fields mass.
+The QNMs of massive scalar fields in the Schwarzschild-dS black hole background were studied in \cite{Toshmatov:2017qrq} showing that there a lower limit of the scalar mass which allows the waves with QNFs to propagate at infinity.
+In the case of Schwarzschild-AdS black hole background we find a faster decay when the mass of the scalar field increases and when the angular harmonic numbers $\ell$ decrease.

 The manuscript is organized as follows: In Sec. \ref{QNM}, we study the scalar field stability by calculating the QNFs of scalar perturbations numerically of a massless and massive scalar field in the background of Schwarzschild-dS and Schwarzschild-AdS black hole background by using the pseudospectral Chebyshev method.
+In Sec. \ref{WKBJ} we perform an analysis using the WKB method to get some analytical insight.
 We conclude in Sec. \ref{conclusion}.